 How to Create Table in MySQL

-In this tutorial, we will learn how to create a table in MySQL with its syntax.
-In addition to this, we will also learn the procedure of creating the table using MySQL command line and workbench.
+In this tutorial, we will learn how to create a table in MySQL using both the MySQL command line and Workbench approaches, including the best practices with multiple examples.

-In MySQL Database Tables, data are stored in the form of rows and columns and we used them for both storing and displaying records in the structure format.
+In MySQL Database Tables, data are stored in the form of rows and columns, and we use them for both storing and displaying records in a structured format.
 For table creation in MySQL, we need three different things as follows:

 1. Table Name